How to clean AC

 How often should I clean my AC unit?

-Yes, you can clean the outdoor condenser coils yourself, but be careful not to bend the delicate fins.
-For the indoor coils, it's best to have a professional clean them to avoid damage.
+Yes, you can clean the outdoor condenser coils yourself using a garden hose, but it's best to have a professional technician clean the indoor coils to avoid damage.

 Connect with certified professionals in your area